 The proportional increase in the cumulative number of records shows that the number of records for the group of associated species increased steadily from the late 1800s to the present (Figure Proportional Increase).
 The cumulative number of records for F. alnus increased slowly from the late 1800s to approximately 1930, after which the proportional increase shows rapid acceleration.
 A Kolmogorov-Smirnov test confirms that these proportional curves are significantly different from each other, confirming that the associated species and F. alnus have a different collection history (D = 0.2656, P = 0.00024).
 The log of the ratio of the proportional cumulative increase in records between F. alnus and associates species indicates that F. alnus increased approximately log-linearly from 1920 to the present (Figure 6).
 These findings are also supported by the ratios of the annual growth rates and five year moving average (geometric mean) growth rates (Figure Records Growth).

-Figure 4 Annual and 10 year moving window average (geometric mean) growth rates of herbarium records.
+Figure 4 Annual and 10-year moving-window average (geometric mean) growth rates of herbarium records of associated species???.

 Figure 5 Proportional increase of the cumulative number of records through time.